$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

-Arapura \cite{Ara97} showed that every positive dimensional component of $\sV^1(X,\C)$ can always be realized by the orbifold map in this way.
-This result is further refined by Artal Bartolo, Cogolludo-Agust\'in and Matei in \cite[Theorem 1]{ACM13}.
-We recall Arapura's theorem here and adjust it for our needs. \bt \cite[Theorem 1]{ACM13}, \cite[Theorem 3.6]{Dim07} Let $X$ be a complex smooth quasi-projective variety.
-Then the following two statements hold. \begin{itemize} \item[(a)] We have
+see e.g. \cite[Proposition A.1]{Suc14B}.
+The following theorem shows that every positive dimensional component of $\sV^1(X,\C)$ can be realized by the orbifold map in this way.
+This idea first appeared in Beauville’s work \cite{Bea} for the projective case and was extended to the quasi-projective case by Arapura \cite{Ara97}.
+Further properties were found by Dimca \cite{Dim07,Dim09}, Dimca, Papadima and Suciu \cite{DPS08,DPS09}, Artal Bartolo, Cogolludo-Agust\'in and Matei \cite{ACM13}, etc. We recall the theorem here and adjust it for our needs. \bt \cite{Ara97,ACM13} Let $X$ be a complex smooth quasi-projective variety. \begin{itemize} \item[(a)] We have